• Free Birth & Compatibility Charts

 Water aside, wool's long, coarse fibers have the ability to maintain indoor air quality and, unlike synthetic fibers, can absorb indoor contaminants.
 Since discarded carpet accounts for a tremendous amount of waste - 4.7 billion pounds in 2002 according to the EPA - any rug that lasts longer, like a hand-knotted wool rug, is going to get the seal of approval from the Green Party.

-Wool Rugs at Amazon
+WOOL RUGS at Amazon

 JUTE RUGS